 Area of a circle

-The formula for the area of a circle is 2 x π x radius, but the diameter of the circle is d = 2 x r, so another way to write it is 2 x π x (diameter / 2).
+The formula to find the area of a circle is π x radius2, but the diameter of the circle is d = 2 x r, so another way to write it is π x (diameter / 2)2.
 Visual on the figure below:

 For the area of a circle you need just its radius.
-In most practical situations it would be easier to calculate the diameter instead.
+In most practical situations it would be easier to calculate the diameter instead, which is why our calculator has diameter as an input.

 Area of a parallelogram